AnthonyMohun/volition/docs/technical-architecture.md

 - `lib/speech.ts` implements a small queue that uses `SpeechSynthesisUtterance` for TTS.
 - We select an English voice (macOS/Chrome/Windows preferences fall back to a default) and queue the utterance — `speak(text)` returns a Promise and resolves when finished.
 - `AIQuestionPanel` uses this to automatically read AI questions when `state.voiceOutputEnabled` is enabled.
+  - New: We added a push-to-talk flow that lets users record by holding the microphone button in the canvas toolbar or holding the spacebar.
+AI TTS will not play while the user is recording (this prevents feedback).
+The mute AI toggle has been removed from the sidebar UI in favor of automatic TTS muting.

 Privacy considerations: